What An Effective Group Workshop Looks Like

 [Choosing a topic - tbd]

-Every time someone mentioned an idea or reference that was not universally known amongst the group, Sandra would google for it and display some likely helpful information or image on the big screen.
+Every time someone mentioned an idea or reference that she felt deserved special attention and sharing, Sandra would google for it and display some likely helpful information or image on the big screen.
 All the while, the twitter stream was updating in near real time with tweets from within and without the room.

 [Illustrate engagement and constructive conflict - tbd]